-- Set up a data base website for staff and students who have a current L number to help connect drivers and riders with similar schedules, home-origins, and destinations, to communicate and coordinate their rides. - Advertise and educate the college population to change existing commuting habits: ads and articles in the Torch and Daily, Rallies, radio public service announcements, etc. - Establish Carpool priority parking spaces, issue window stickers, and have monitors to regulate compliance. - Establish "pilot" paid parking program in prime area for single occupant vehicles.
+- Set up a data base website for staff and students who have a current L number to help connect drivers and riders with similar schedules, homeorigins, and destinations, to communicate and coordinate their rides. - Advertise and educate the college population to change existing commuting habits: ads and articles in the Torch and Daily, Rallies, radio public service announcements, etc. - Establish Carpool priority parking spaces, issue window stickers, and have monitors to regulate compliance. - Establish "pilot" paid parking program in prime area for single occupant vehicles.

-- Provide small and large incentives (e.g., free bus pass, free lunch, 10 free lunches at the Renaissance Room, Bookstore coupons) to those who can demonstrate their ride share practice by documenting use through descriptive applications and signed statements, especially those who carpool during the first two weeks of the term - Establish paid parking for single occupant vehicles in all lots.
+Provide small incentives (i.e. free bus pass, free lunch) to those who can demonstrate their ride share practice by documenting use through descriptive applications and signed statements.